 Which crimes can be waived to get a US visa or green card?

-“Just because you committed a crime does not mean you are always inadmissible to the U.S. You can get a Waiver prepared to be able to immigrate or stay in the U.S.”— Brian D. Lerner, Immigration Lawyer
+“Just because you committed a crime does not mean you are always inadmissible to the U.S.— Brian D. Lerner, Immigration Lawyer

 212(h) waivers are discretionary, which means that the immigration officer reviewing your case has the ultimate say in deciding whether or not to approve your waiver.

 212h waivers are granted as a matter of discretion.

 If the conviction to be waived was of a “dangerous or violent” offense, the applicant must meet an extraordinarily high standard in order to win a discretionary grant.